ITCENTERCESU/Asset_Management_System/README.md

 Asset_Management_System

-PRINCIPLE IN DOING THIS PROJECT THRU GIT
+OUR GROUP'S PRINCIPLE IN DOING THIS PROJECT THRU GIT
-<br>1.
-Commit and Push (kahit masakit ang salitang commitment :( )
+1. Commit and Push (kahit masakit ang salitang commitment :( )
-<br>2.
-Pull and pull until you die haha (jowk lng xD)
+2. Pull and pull until you die haha (jowk lng xD pero seriously we PULL :) )
-<br>3.
-Warn others first when you are going to commit or pull something. :) Mahirap na kapag nagsabay.
+3. Warn others first when you are going to commit or pull something. :) Mahirap na kapag nagsabay.

 ----------------------------------------------------------------------------------------------------
 Steps in connecting GitHub to Eclipse :)